B.C. announces plan to roll out a 2nd COVID-19 booster to some as hospitalizations rise

 Health officials said invitations will continue to be sent out to those individuals to get that fourth dose, six months after they received their third.

 NACI said Tuesday it's still studying whether a second booster shot is necessary for younger adults and adolescents.
-B.C. health officials did not say whether second boosters will be offered to those younger age groups locally.
+For now, Henry said, it's not expected that other age groups will be offered a spring booster.